 A chimney pot is an integral part of any masonry chimney system.
 Chimney pots have been used in Britain since at least the 13th Century.
 They are usually made of terracotta and sit on top of a chimney.
 Chimney pots can be round, square, octagonal, or rectangular but, in all cases, they are open at the bottom, where they attach to the chimney and open or vented at the top.

-Purposes of chimney pots
+Purposes of Chimney Pots

 - Increase the speed smoke rises by reducing the size of the outlet – warm air rises so this ‘bottleneck’ can create a jet-like effect.

-- The reduction in the size of the opening reduces the entry of rain and downdrafts of air that can prevent the smoke leaving the building.
+- The reduction in the size of the opening reduces the entry of rain and downdrafts of air that can prevent the smoke from leaving the building.

 - Openings in the pot – like louvres and grills – can promote cross-drafts at the top, which also serve to increase the flow of smoke up the chimney.